dreal/probreach/doc/usage.md

 # File format

+We start with the example of a `.pdrh` file.
 See below the content of `stop-nonlinear.pdrh`.
 ```
 model: npha;
 /*